 More than 6,000 Virginia Tech graduates hold degrees from the university’s award-winning Department of Communication, which offers majors in multimedia journalism, public relations, and communication studies.

-“Our multimedia journalism program has long been sought after, and Bill continues to expand its popularity,” said Robert Denton, chair of the department.
+“Our multimedia journalism program has long been sought after, and Bill continues to expand its popularity,” said Robert Denton, head of the department.
 “We’re lucky to have his expertise and enthusiasm as he helps mentor the next generation of sports communicators.”

 The sports media and analytics concentration is just one of several relatively new undergraduate options in the College of Liberal Arts and Human Sciences, which offers 30 majors and nearly 60 minors.
 The School of Performing Arts has added cinema as a major, and those majoring in music can opt for creative technologies in music.
 The Department of History now offers a minor in war and society, while the Department of Political Science has added a minor in global engagement and a political theory track for students majoring in political science.